Mark Kirk: Iran

 In 2016, Kirk suggested that Iran should be required to provide reports about how funds made available through sanctions relief were used to ensure that money was not ending up in the hands of Hezbollah or the Iranian military.

 Qatar

 In May 2016, Kirk petitioned the Treasury Department to be more aggressive towards Qatar's financing of terrorism.

 Illinois debt crisis

 Kirk appointed a sovereign debt advisory board to help research the unfunded obligations and unpaid bills contributing to Illinois' debt crisis.
-He later produced a Report on Illinois Debt highlighting the unsustainable debt the state continued to hold and the need for pension reform.
+He later produced the Report on Illinois Debt highlighting the unsustainable debt the state continued to hold and the need for pension reform.
 Kirk introduced legislation entitled No State Bailouts, S. Res.
-188, along with 14 other U.S. Senators, which would ban federal bailouts of financially struggling states.
-Illinois State Treasurer Dan Rutherford endorsed the legislation.
+188, along with 14 other U.S. senators, which would ban federal bailouts of financially struggling states.
+Illinois state treasurer Dan Rutherford endorsed the legislation.

 Anti-corruption work

 Kirk and Representative Bob Dold (R–IL-10) (who succeeded him in his House seat) introduced bipartisan legislation to expand qualifications for ending federal pension payouts to elected officials convicted of corruption.
 The bicameral provision expanded current law to include an additional 22 crimes, and the bill was included in the STOCK Act signed by the President in April 2012.